ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

   - technology
 ---

-[Tiller](https://tillerhq.com) is a service that sync all of your finanical data in a Google sheet, and comes with several great templates to organize your data.
+[Tiller](https://tillerhq.com) is a service that syncs all of your financial data to a Google sheet, and it comes with several great templates to organize your finances.
-I've been using it for several months now and it works great.
-Transactions are logged in a Transactions tab, and the main information I use is:
+I've been using it for several months and it works great - I use the Debt Tracker, Category Detail, and Monthly Budget templates frequently.

+But Google Sheets isn't a great user experience on a small mobile device in portrait mode.
+I wanted a way to view and categorize transactions on mobile.
+This is where [Glide](https://glideapps.com) comes in.
+Glide attaches to a Google Spreadsheet and then creates a mobile web app designed around it.
+As an example, here's what a transaction looks like in the Transactions tab of a Tiller sheet:

 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">6/3/2019</th>